TCM Film Festival where to eat

 You can get a Double-Double Burger Combo-$6.70, that’s pretty much the most expensive thing.
 So if you’re quick, you can eat cheaply there.

-Baja Fresh – Decent fast food (Mexican) I was there in 2016 and I remember it was pretty good.
+Baja Fresh – Across the street from Graumans, Decent fast food (Mexican) I was there in 2016 and I remember it was pretty good.
 Prices for burritos under $9.
 Menu HERE

 SIT DOWN MEALS: